Ranitidine use while Breastfeeding

 Summary of Use during Lactation

 Although interpatient variability exists, the dose of ranitidine in breastmilk is less than the dose used in newborn infants.
-Maternal ranitidine would not be expected to cause any adverse effects in breastfed infants.
-No special precautions are required.
+However, the finding that ranitidine spontaneously breaks down to a cancer-causing chemical caused its removal from the market in the US and other countries.
+Other drugs are recommended.

 Maternal Levels.
 Six women with established lactation who were 6 to 10 days postpartum were given a single dose of 150 mg of ranitidine orally.
 Average milk levels were 1.28, 1.42 and 1.02 mg/L at 2, 4 and 8 hours, respectively, after the dose; however, there was great interpatient variability in both peak levels and the time of the peak.